Inotila/by_ino_ati/README.md

 ![an image of the testing done on the app](static/images/gridview2.png) Figure 7: Art page view for Pencil

-Using the account of the fake user I created I test to see if all the art view were displaying and that the images were rendering properly(see Figure 5, 6, & 7).
+Using the account of the fake user I created I test to see if all the art view were displaying and that the images were rendering properly (see Figure 5, 6, & 7).
 All the images were rending properly.
-I did however discover that the link cound tag was displaying unwanted text when the user is logoed out to I had to fix that.
+I did however discover that the like counter was displaying unwanted text when the user is not authenticated, so I had to fix that.

 ### Like, comment, edit, and delete test